-Project Overview: The proposed Murphy Oaks PUD rezoning request is to allow for a single family development for up to 105 residential units.
-The rezoning includes a conceptual site plan, landscape plans, and zoning standards (contained in the binding master plan) that provides sufficient detail and limitation in terms of allowable uses.
+Project Overview: The proposed Murphy Oaks PUD rezoning request is to allow for a single family development for 85_residential units.
+The rezoning includes a binding master plan that provides sufficient detail and information.
+This document, along with the Developer's Agreement, will become the guiding document and applicable regulatory standards for the proposed project.
 Subsequent compliance with flood zone and stormwater permitting will be required prior to development of the subject properties.